Styd051/Doom-Builder-64-Enhanced/README.md

+# Doom Builder 64 Enhanced
+Doom Builder 64 Enhanced is a fork of Doom Builder 64, Its main objective is to update the Doom Builder 64 source code to the latest version of the original Doom Builder 2 source code, and also to improve it and add new features for mappers.

+# Doom 64 engines supported

+* **DOOM 64 Remastered**
+* **DOOM 64 EX+**
+* **DOOM 64 EX+ Enhanced**
+* **DOOM 64 N64**

+# Priority Things to Do First for Doom Builder 64 Enhanced

+* Update the Doom Builder 64 source code to the latest version of the original Doom Builder 2 source code(Currently, the source code for Doom Builder 64 Enhanced is not yet updated to the latest version of the original Doom Builder 2 source code, I'm working on it gradually, updating the source code over time.)

 # Doom Builder 64
-Doom Builder 64 is a custom fork of Doom Builder 2 by CodeImp made to support mapping for DOOM 64 on N64 and on PC (EX/Steam/GOG), originally developed by Samuel "Kaiser" Villarreal and now maintained by the_kovic.
+Doom Builder 64 is a custom fork of Doom Builder 2 by CodeImp made to support mapping for DOOM 64 on N64 and on PC (EX/Steam/GOG), originally developed by Samuel "Kaiser" Villarreal and now maintained by Styd051 and Immorpher.

 ## Installation
 Doom Builder 64 doesn't ship a traditional installer.
 To start using Doom Builder 64, simply download a .zip file containing the binaries from the Releases page, extract it and launch `Builder.exe`.